MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 - Filter and Function.
 Gets all PowerShell advanced and simple functions and filters.
 - Script.
 Gets all script blocks.
 To get PowerShell scripts (.ps1 files), use the ExternalScript value.
+- Workflow.
+Gets all workflows.
+For more information about workflows, see Introducing Windows PowerShell Workflow.

 ```yaml
 Type: CommandTypes